storj/docs/Explorer-Release-Setup-Instructions.md

 $ docker logs -t storagenode
 ```

-- Note: If you are using Synology you must add "sudo" in front of commands.

 *If you need help setting up your storage node, sign up for our [community chat](https://community.storj.io/home) and ask for assistance in the #storagenode channel.
 Provide your logs and stacktrace when requested by the community leader attending your issue.*

 ## Short Maintenance Shutdown

-In case you need to shutdown the storagenode for short maintenance on your system, you can shut it down safely with this command:
+If you need to shutdown the storagenode for maintenance on your system, run:
 ```bash
 $ docker stop storagenode
 ```

-After you finished your maintenance you can bring it back up like this:
+After you finished your maintenance, start it with:
 ```bash
 $ docker start storagenode
 ```